Kyllingene/flow/README.md

 ## Level Syntax

-Flow Foo only supports 6x6 boards, and only has 8 colors.
+Flow Foo only has 8 colors.

 Each line should describe a pair of sources, like so:
-`y1 x1 y2 x2`
+`x1 y1 x2 y2`

+Except for the first line, which defines the board size:
+`x_size y_size`

 Example:
 ```
+6 6
 0 5 1 1
 0 4 5 0
 0 3 3 3